Symptoms Disguised as a Diagnosis

 III.
 The material production of moral incoherence

 If the cause of moral incoherence is not the failure of a philosophical project but the material organization of social life under class rule, the next question is: what specifically produces the incoherence?

-MacIntyre has an answer — the loss of teleology — but it is the wrong answer, because it locates the cause in intellectual history rather than in the structure of social reproduction.
+The moral incoherence MacIntyre describes is the experiential product of this separation.
+The market rewards self-interested calculation.
+The family demands selfless care.
+The workplace requires obedience to authority.
+Civic life invokes equality and participation.
+The church preaches humility and submission.
+Each moral register is locally functional — it serves the institutional domain it operates within — but they cannot be synthesized into a coherent whole, because the domains themselves are organized by different and often contradictory imperatives.
 The worker who holds egalitarian values at the union hall, authoritarian values in the household, deferential values at work, and consumerist values at the mall is not suffering from philosophical confusion.
 She is navigating a social order that genuinely requires different moral orientations in different domains, because the domains serve different functions within the reproduction of class relations.
-The interminability of moral debate that MacIntyre diagnoses — the inability to rationally adjudicate between rival moral claims — is not a consequence of the loss of Aristotelian teleology.
+The interminability of moral debate that MacIntyre diagnoses is not a consequence of the loss of Aristotelian teleology.
 It is a consequence of a social order in which the domains of life are actually governed by incompatible logics, and in which any attempt to apply a single moral framework consistently across all domains will produce either practical paralysis or confrontation with the class relations the separation serves.

 This reframing has a specific consequence for MacIntyre's narrative about the Enlightenment.
 He tells a story of progressive intellectual failure: the tradition provided moral coherence, the Enlightenment destroyed the tradition's teleological foundation, and the result was the emotivist chaos we inhabit.
 The materialist alternative tells a different story: moral coherence was never primarily a product of intellectual frameworks.
 It was a product of integrated social reproduction — practices in which the dimensions of human functioning were addressed together, under collective control, rather than separated into institutionally distinct domains governed by different class interests.
 The Aristotelian-Christian framework didn't produce moral coherence; it described and legitimated a social order that had a certain kind of coherence — feudal, hierarchical, oppressive in its own ways, but less internally fragmented than what followed.
 The moral incoherence of modernity is not the result of losing Aristotle.
 It is the result of a far more radical institutional separation of the domains of social life than any previous class society had achieved.

-This response has force, but it concedes the crucial point.
-If the Enlightenment moral framework is the legitimation of a material reorganization, then the incoherence of the framework is a consequence of contradictions in what it legitimates — not of the inherent impossibility of tradition-independent moral reasoning.
-The framework is incoherent because the social order it serves is contradictory (formal equality plus substantive hierarchy), not because morality without teleology is impossible.
 MacIntyre's conclusion — that we must return to tradition-embedded moral reasoning because the Enlightenment alternative has failed — does not follow from his own best account of what happened.
-What follows is that we need a moral framework adequate to a social order that does not require the coexistence of formal equality with substantive hierarchy — which is to say, a social order that has abolished class rule.
-Whether such a framework is "tradition-dependent" or "tradition-independent" is, at that point, a second-order question.
-What matters is that it is adequate to its material conditions in a way that the Enlightenment framework was not — because the material conditions it serves are not internally contradictory.
+What follows is that we need a moral framework adequate to a social order that does not require the coexistence of formal equality with substantive hierarchy — a social order that has abolished class rule.
+Whether such a framework is "tradition-dependent" or "tradition-independent" is a second-order question.
+What matters is that it is adequate to its material conditions in a way that neither the Enlightenment nor the Aristotelian framework was.

 IV.
 MacIntyre's false conclusion and the escape from it

-But the alternative is not a repetition of the Kantian move.
+The alternative, then, is not a repetition of the Kantian move.
 It's not "all rational agents have dignity" — which, as MacIntyre shows, leaves open who counts as rational, who qualifies as an agent, and how dignity coexists with hierarchy.
 It's an empirical claim about species-typical requirements for social functioning: these are the dimensions of need that members of this species have, grounded in what we know about cooperative breeding and integrated social reproduction, and arrangements that systematically frustrate them produce identifiable pathologies.
 This is testable, not metaphysical.
 It makes no appeal to tradition-independent reason but to tradition-independent facts.

 MacIntyre's strongest objection targets the is/ought gap.
 Biological facts about needs don't generate moral obligations without mediating commitments.
 To move from "these needs exist" to "these needs ought to be met" requires a normative framework — and MacIntyre argues that every such framework is tradition-dependent.